belovedpearl/Currency_Converter/README.md

 ![Invalid](assets/images/invalid_input4.webp)

-* Blue color was also added to some statements to improve its visual appearance.
+* Blue color was also added to some statements to improve its visual appearance and to decorate the title.

 ![Blue color](assets/images/enter_username.webp)